Dishwasher Smelling of Burned or Melted Plastic? Solved

 #5 Use Vinegar

-If the burned smell was particularly bad, and it’s still there in the morning, repeat the steps above with white vinegar.
+If the burned smell is particularly bad, and it’s still there in the morning, repeat the steps above with white vinegar.

 Like baking soda, it can sanitize and deodorize your dishwasher without harming the interior.
 However, check your manual to make sure that vinegar can be used on your model.
 Some dishwasher manufacturers don’t recommend the use of vinegar-based cleaning products.